ON THIS PAGE

 An alarm condition configured on an interface has triggered a critical warning.

 Minor (yellow or amber)—Indicates a noncritical condition on the switch that, if left unchecked, might cause an interruption in service or degradation in performance.
-A yellow alarm condition requires monitoring or maintenance.
+A yellow or amber alarm condition requires monitoring or maintenance.

-A missing rescue configuration generates a yellow system alarm.
+A missing rescue configuration generates a yellow or amber system alarm.

 Chassis Component Alarm Conditions on EX4200 Switches